krishaamer/green-filter-research/research/literature/ai.md

 ReadyAI.
 (2020). *Human-AI Interaction: How We Work with Artificial Intelligence*.

 Rogers, Y. (2022).
 The Four Phases of Pervasive Computing: From Vision-Inspired to Societal-Challenged. *IEEE Pervasive Comput.*, *21*(3), 9–16. <https://doi.org/10.1109/MPRV.2022.3179145>

+Roland Meyer.
+(2023).
+Now that the DALL-E has been successfully midjourneyfied, it is becoming apparent that instead of simulating all possible styles, AI is fostering the emergence of a distinct visual style, born out of popular aesthetic preferences dominating platforms like DeviantArt 1/6 <span class="nocase">https://t.co/tZd9Hrz27s</span> \[Tweet\].
+In *Twitter*.

 Rooney-Varga, J., Kapmeier, F., Sterman, J., Jones, A., Putko, M., & Rath, K. (2019).
 The climate action simulation. *Simulation & Gaming*, *51*, 104687811989064. <https://doi.org/10.1177/1046878119890643>